Explore FREE downloadable educational materials.

 What questions should I ask my doctor about the Mumps vaccine?

 It is also a good idea to read the vaccine manufacturer product insert that can be obtained from your doctor or public health clinic because federal law requires drug companies marketing vaccines to include certain kinds of vaccine benefit, risk and use information in product information inserts that may not be available in other published information.
-Vaccine product inserts are located on the Food and Drug Administration’s website and linked in NVIC’s Disease and Vaccine Quick Facts.
+Vaccine product inserts are located on the Food and Drug Administration’s website and linked in NVIC’s Mumps Quick Facts page.

 Other questions that may be useful to discuss with your doctor before getting the mumps (MMR or MMR-V) vaccine are: